 Don't be afraid to mix multiple wooden elements in the same space.
 This slick, light herringbone pattern floor works nicely with the deeper brown found in the modern dresser.
 Hepfer recommends using a knot-free wood like this for a seamless, clean look.

-Another fresh, clean kitchen, this room sports a light-colored wooden floor that contrasts with the deeper wood found on the barstools and island countertop.
+This fresh, clean kitchen sports a light-colored wooden floor that contrasts with the deeper wood found on the barstools and island countertop.
 The two wooden elements work together to offset the white cabinetry and subway tile backsplash.

 This chic living room is full of quirky décor, from the winking pillowcase to the black-and-white gallery wall situated above the couch.
 The herringbone pattern floors take a back seat to the rest of the décor, proving that the look won't overpower less traditional designs.
 "Herringbone pattern floors will work in traditional, transitional, or contemporary spaces.
 It's also a nice feature if you are renovating an old house with traditional architectural details—it marries the old with the new," says Hepfer.